bionlplab/longitudinal_transformer_for_survival_analysis/README.md

 ## Acknowledgment

-This work is supported by the National Eye Institue under Award No. R21EY035296 and National Science Foundation under Award No. 2145640 and 2306556.
+This work is supported by the National Eye Institute under Award No. R21EY035296 and the National Science Foundation under Award Nos.
+2145640 and 2306556.
+It is also supported by the NIH Intramural Research Program, the National Library of Medicine, and the National Eye Institute.